meshtastic/firmware/docs/software/plugin-api.md

 It is very common that you would like your plugin to be invoked periodically.
 We use a crude/basic cooperative threading system to allow this on any of our supported platforms.
 Simply inherit from OSThread and implement runOnce().
 See the OSThread [documentation](/src/concurrency/OSThread.h) for more details.
 For an example consumer of this API see RemoteHardwarePlugin::runOnce.

+## Sending messages

+If you would like to proactively send messages (rather than just responding to them), just call service.sendToMesh().
+For an example of this see [NodeInfoPlugin::sendOurNodeInfo(...)](/src/plugins/NodeInfoPlugin.cpp).

 ## Picking a port number

 For any new 'apps' that run on the device or via sister apps on phones/PCs they should pick and use a unique 'portnum' for their application.